 *Queen Latifah was born on this date in 1970.
-From East Orange, New Jersey, the African-American rapper, singer, and actor’s birth name is Dana Owens.
+From East Orange, New Jersey, the African American rapper, singer, actor and talk show host.
+Her birth name is Dana Owens.

 She came from a working class family and broke through into show business in the late 80s with a singing style that picked selectively from jazz and soul traditions.
 The former Burger King employee was an early committed answer to the misogynist technique of her male rapper counterparts.
 Latifah was 18 years old when she released her debut single, Wrath of My Madness, in 1988.
 A year later, her debut album enjoyed hot reviews.
 Production know-how from Daddy-O, KRS-One, DJ Mark, The 45 King and members of De La Soul helped her too.

 Latifah’s third album on Motown Records exposed a shift from the soul and ragga of A Sista to lively hip-hop.
 Latifah then turned to a career as an actor, markedly in the hit Black comedy, Living Single.
 Her early movie credits include Juice, Jungle Fever and House Party 2.
 In 1993, she set up her own Flavor Unit record label and Management Company.
 The first release on it, Roll Wit Tha Flava, featured an all-star cast including Naughty By Nature’s Treach, Fu-Schnickens’ Chip-Fu, Black Sheep’s Dres, and D-Nice.
 She also worked on the Shabba Ranks single, Watcha Gonna Do.